Services for Students

 Submission deadline

 You are required to submit your thesis for examination by the submission deadline notified to you during your course of studies.
-In exceptional circumstances, you can apply for an extension to your submission deadline, in line with the extension to thesis pending policy, here.
+In exceptional circumstances, you can apply for an extension to your submission deadline, in line with the extension to thesis pending policy in the Quality Manual

 If your submission deadline falls on a non-working day then you are permitted to submit on a first working day after this deadline.

-Please also see here for key dates for gradation guidance.
+Please also see here for key dates for graduation guidance.

-You are required to submit a thesis for examination before the conclusion of the thesis-pending period.
-You must give formal notice of at least 3 months to your School of your intention to submit.
+You are required to submit a thesis for examination before the conclusion of the thesis pending period.
+You must formally notify your school at least three months prior to your intended submission date.

-The School should ensure that Student Services office is informed so that the procedure for appointing examiners can be initiated.
-Any delay in submitting your Notification of submission form can lead to a delay in your examination taking place.
-For more information on the examination process please go here.
+The school should ensure that Student Services are informed so that the procedure for appointing examiners can be initiated.
+Any delay in submitting your Notification of Submission form can lead to a delay in your examination.
+Visit the Examination webpage for more information on the examination process.

-Your supervisor’s signature on the Notification of submission of thesis form acts as confirmation that:
+Your supervisor’s signature on the Notification of Submission form acts as confirmation that:

-• the thesis is the result of work done mainly while you have been registered as a student of The University of Nottingham
+• the thesis is the result of work done mainly while you have been registered as a researcher of The University of Nottingham

 • you have been given appropriate plagiarism guidance